karllegson/karllegson/README.md

 - 🎓 B.S. in **Business Administration, Computer Information Systems**
 - 💻 **Web development experience** in React, TypeScript, JavaScript, HTML, and CSS, with back-end integration in Python, SQL, and Firebase
 - 📊 **SEO and data experience**, including creating my own app to streamline publishing workflows
+- ✈️ Private Pilot License (2025) — bringing discipline and focus into everything I do

 ---